snukem/wildfires/outline.md

 ### **STEP 1: Data Sources - A Mix of Dynamic and Static**

-This foundational step is critical, as the quality and relevance of your data directly impact model accuracy.
+This foundational step is critical, as the quality and relevance of our data directly impact model accuracy.
 We will act as data detectives, combining frequently changing (dynamic) data with fixed (static) data.
-Focusing on a specific region like California makes the project manageable.
+Focusing on a specific region like California or Arizona makes the project manageable.
 Future updates to the project could include wider geographic regions.

 ---

-#### **Dynamic Data (Fetched Daily): Weather's Crucial Role**
+#### **Dynamic Data: Weather's Crucial Role**

 Wildfire ignition is heavily influenced by daily weather, so a reliable, up-to-date source is essential.

-*   **Source:** Open-Meteo Weather API.
+*   **Potential Source:** Open-Meteo Weather API.
-*   **Why it's a great choice:** It's a free, open-source API with no key required, simplifying development.
+*   **Why it might be a great choice:** It's a free, open-source API with no key required, simplifying development.
 It provides extensive historical and forecast data (temperature, humidity, wind speed, precipitation) for any latitude/longitude, which is crucial for training our model.
 *   **Granular Details:**
     *   **API Endpoint:** Use the `/v1/forecast` endpoint with the `past_days` parameter for historical data.
     *   **Data Format:** The API returns data in JSON, which is easily parsed in Python.
-    *   **Geographic Specificity:** Make requests for a grid of points covering California to create a spatially explicit risk map.
+    *   **Geographic Specificity:** Make requests for a grid of points covering region of interest to create a spatially explicit risk map.
-    *   **Temporal Resolution:** Requesting hourly data provides a fine-grained view, as fire risk can change significantly within a day.
+    *   **Temporal Resolution:** Requesting hourly (or every X hours) data provides a fine-grained view, as fire risk can change significantly within a day.
+* **Other Ideas:** Any publicly available data related to camping, hiking, or other human usage of public lands.

 ---

-#### **Static Data (Downloaded Once): The Unchanging Landscape**
+#### **Static Data: The Unchanging Landscape**

 The underlying geography and landscape are massive factors in fire risk.
 This data is downloaded once and stored.

-*   **Source 1 (Target Variable): CAL FIRE Fire Perimeters Dataset**
+*   **Source 1 (Target Variable if we do CA): CAL FIRE Fire Perimeters Dataset**
     *   **What it is:** Maintained by CAL FIRE, this dataset contains polygons of historical wildfires, including location and start date.
 This is our "target variable"—it tells us where and when fires occurred.
-    *   **Why it's essential:** To train a model, we need positive examples ("fire") to contrast with negative examples ("no fire").
+    *   **Why it's essential:** To train a model, we desire positive examples ("fire") to contrast with negative examples ("no fire").
     *   **Details:** It comes in GIS formats (e.g., Shapefile), requiring a library like GeoPandas.
 Be aware that historical data may have gaps, a common real-world challenge.
+Potential area for imputation using correlation structure of known data.

 *   **Source 2 (Topography): USGS Topography Data**
     *   **What it is:** The U.S. Geological Survey (USGS) provides Digital Elevation Models (DEMs), which are raster files where each pixel value is the elevation.